-3. A lack of healthy gut bacteria.
-Probiotics are essential for keeping bad bacteria out of your digestive system.
-They also play an essential role in strengthening the gut lining, which helps stop leaky gut syndrome.
-Factors such as chronic stress, consuming the wrong kind of food, and antibiotic use can all contribute to depleting your body’s natural supply of good bacteria.
+3. A lack of healthy gut bacteria – factors such as chronic stress, consuming the wrong kind of food, and antibiotic use can all contribute to depleting your body’s natural supply of good bacteria.

 Common Signs of Leaky Gut Syndrome

 Since the leaky gut syndrome is primarily caused by your diet, the key to healing it also lies in changing your diet and eliminating irritant foods.
 You can start to try eliminating common food triggers such as gluten, refined sugar, caffeine, soy, and alcohol.
 Eat more fresh vegetables and fruit and avoid over-processed foods.
 You can also include healthy fats (fish, coconut, olive oil, flax, avocado) and increase your consumption of probiotics and L-glutamine, an amino acid that can rejuvenate your intestinal wall lining.
 Living a well-balanced, stress-free, and active life will also benefit your overall well-being.